 People love to tell others what to do with their voice: “Lower your voice,” or “Save your voice.”
-And one suggestion that causes a lot of confusion is: “Use your active voice when writing, not passive.”
+And one suggestion that causes a lot of confusion is: “When faced with active voice vs. passive voice in your writing, use your active voice when possible.”

 My active voice?
 Not my passive voice?
 I thought I only had one voice…